patsi-dev/Airbnb-Cape-Town-Price-Prediction/README.md

 - Retrain the model periodically as Airbnb listings and demand patterns change.
 - Use feedback from host adoption to refine predictions, focusing on reducing the MAPE further below 20%.
 - Include more features that capture dynamic pricing factors, e.g., local events, holidays, competitor prices, and seasonal trends

+## Deployment

+## Additional Information & Research
+We applied the tuned XGBoost model, originally trained on the Cape Town Airbnb dataset, to a Kenyan Airbnb dataset using transfer learning.
+However, the results were disappointing, as the model failed to generalize well to the new market.
+This poor performance likely stems from differences in market dynamics, pricing behavior, and data distribution between Cape Town and Kenya.
+To further explore this, we trained a new model from scratch using the Kenyan dataset.
+Although it performed well on the training data, it showed signs of severe overfitting, with performance dropping significantly on validation and test sets.
+This indicates that the model learned patterns specific to the training data rather than general trends.

+Overall, these results suggest that the Kenyan dataset needs additional preprocessing, better feature engineering, or more data to improve generalization.
+Future work could include collecting more representative samples, integrating external factors such as tourism trends or location-specific events, and fine-tuning model regularization to reduce overfitting.